 If you’re considering moving permanently, you’ll want to work on your German language skills because intermediate German proficiency is one of the requirements for a permanent residence permit.

-Ease of communication, and having a social life in Germany
+Ease of communication, and having a social life with native speakers

 Feeling motivated to learn intermediate German?
 Here’s everything you need to know, moving forward.